artidoro/qlora/README.md

 ## Demo
 Access the live demo at the following link (coming soon).

 Due to resource constraints the demo could be slow.
-We are working to release fast inference kernels to alleviate these problems.
+We are working to release fast inference kernels to alleviate inference speed issues.

 ## Installation